17 Best Parks in New York City

-Today, the park is more than three times the size of Central Park, and is officially the largest New York City park.
+Today, the park is more than three times the size of Central Park, and is officially the biggest park in NYC.
 There are miles of hiking trails, a beach, historic homes, golf courses, and 13 miles of saltwater shoreline along the Long Island Sound.

 Read More: Best Things to Do in the Bronx